antrea-io/antrea/docs/antrea-network-policy.md

 analysis.
 By default, rules are not logged.
 The example policy logs all traffic that matches the "DropToThirdParty" egress rule, while the rule "AllowFromFrontend" is not logged.
-Specifically for drop and reject rules, deduplication is applied to simplify multiple logs.
-Duplication buffer length is set as 1 second.
+Specifically for drop and reject rules, deduplication is applied to reduce duplicated logs, and duplication buffer length is set to 1 second.
 The rules are logged in the following format:

 ```text
     <yyyy/mm/dd> <time> <ovs-table-name> <antrea-native-policy-reference> <action> <openflow-priority> <source-ip> <source-port> <destination-ip> <destination-port> <protocol> <packet-length>